freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/delete-a-node-with-two-children-in-a-binary-search-tree.english.md

     if (target === null) {
       return null;
     }
-    // count the children of the target to delete var children =
+    // Count the children of the target to delete var children =
       (target.left !== null ?
 1 : 0) + (target.right !== null ?
 1 : 0);
-    // case 1: target has no children if (children === 0) {
+    // Case 1: Target has no children if (children === 0) {
       if (target == this.root) {
         this.root = null;